GabrielVelosoo/Car-Rent-Pro/README.md

 # Webservice Link

-The `Car Rent Pro` is available for public access.
+The `Car Rent Pro` is available for public access, publicly the API allows access only to the lists of brands, car models, and cars.
 You can use the following link to interact with the API:

 #### Car Rent Pro: [https://carrentpro-api.onrender.com](https://carrentpro-api.onrender.com)